Biharmonic equation

 Next, we express the variational problem using UFL.

-First, the penalty parameter \(\alpha\) is defined.
+First, the penalty parameter \(\beta\) is defined.
 In addition, we define

-for the cell diameter \(h_E\), a variable n
+a variable h for the cell diameter \(h_E\), a variable nfor the

 average size of cells sharing a facet